-Workshops offered for ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs)—sponsored by the Massachusetts Speech-Language Hearing Association or the American Board of Intraoperative Monitoring—will take place on Wednesday, November 14, from 1:30 p.m. to 4:30 p.m.
+Workshops offered for ASHA continuing education units (ASHA CEUs) or professional development hours (PDHs)—sponsored by the Florida Association of Speech-Language Pathologists and Audiologists or the American Board of Child Language and Language Disorders—will take place on Wednesday, November 20, from 1:30 p.m. to 4:30 p.m.

 Workshop tickets are available for purchase through registration.
 Tickets are $80 each, however, some specific discounts are offered.
-Tickets for PC01 are $40 each for members of the American Board of Intraoperative Monitoring; tickets for PC02, PC03 and PC04 are $40 for members of any one of the New England state speech-language-hearing associations.
+Tickets for PC01 are $40 each for members of the American Board of Child Language and Language Disorders; tickets for PC02, PC03 and PC04 are $40 for members of the Florida Association of Speech-Language Pathologists and Audiologists.

 You may purchase tickets even if you do not plan to attend the ASHA Convention itself; however, you'll still need to complete the full registration process.
 In the registration system, select the "Wednesday Only" option for $0, which will allow you to add tickets for the Wednesday workshops.
 You will pay only for the workshop you select, and you will not be registered for the ASHA Convention, which begins on Thursday.

 PC01: Screen Time, Learning, & Communication in the 21st Century: Challenges & Opportunities

 This session is developed by, and presenters invited by, the American Board of Child Language and Language Disorders.
 The presenter will: (1) review research on benefits and risks of screen time; (2) explain why persons with ASD/ADHD are at risk for negative effects of screen time; (3) offer strategies for selecting media/technology and managing screen time, and (4) describe what students must know to be digital citizens and multimodal learners.

 PC02: Childhood Apraxia of Speech: From Diagnosis to Treatment